 Antibacterial products protect against infections and diseases caused by – you guessed it – bacteria.
 This includes bacteria that invade the digestive, urinary and respiratory tract, as well as oral bacteria that can damage dental health and the skin.

 When applied topically to cuts and wounds, it obstructs bacterial growth on the skin, preventing any potential infection of the cut or wound.
 For faster healing of wounds, gently apply 2 drops of the oil over the infected area and cover it with a gauze.
 Do this twice a day till the cut or wound is healed.

-Geranium’s antibacterial activity does not impact the natural flora in the intestines and stomach.
+Geranium’s antibacterial activity does not impact the natural flora of the intestines and stomach.
 It only combats the invading bacteria that cause all kinds of internal damage.
-In doing so, Geranium essential oil gives the immune system a powerful boost that allow the body’s defensive cells to focus on monitoring and overpowering challenges and threats existing within the body, instead of being distracted by external toxins on the skin.
+In doing so, Geranium essential oil gives the immune system a powerful boost that allows the body’s defensive cells to focus on monitoring and overpowering challenges and threats existing within the body, instead of being distracted by external toxins on the skin.